esarks/SkylerThomas2/KDP/COMPLETE-MANUSCRIPT.md

 I didn't want to hear that.
 I'd been practicing the rhythms for months.
 Showing up to prayer even when I didn't feel like it.
 Reading Scripture even when it felt dry.
 Staying connected to community even when I wanted to withdraw.

-But she was right.
+But he was right.
 I was doing the practices without allowing them to transform me deeply.
 I was maintaining spiritual disciplines as performance rather than letting them sink roots that could weather the storms.
 The rhythms were external, not yet internal.
 The transformation was happening at the surface level, but the deep roots—the kind that anchor you when everything else shakes—those take time, consistency, and patient trust in the hidden work of God.

 "I Will Trust You Lord" emerged from that season of learning to trust the invisible growth happening beneath the surface.
 The song captures the tension between what we can see (leaves that stay green, fruit that appears) and what we can't see (roots going deeper, drawing from living water).
 Like Jeremiah 17:8, this is about trusting the process when you can't see the progress—believing that God is doing deep work even when all you see is the daily showing up, the ordinary faithfulness, the unglamorous consistency that builds resilience over time.

 ---

-## Lyrics: I Will Trust You Lord
+## Song Lyrics: (I Will Trust You Lord)

 **[Verse 1]**
 I will trust You, Lord, my shelter, my song
 Planted by Your stream, where my roots grow strong When the heat is near, still my leaves stay bright
 In the darkest storm, You will be my light

+**[Pre-Chorus]**
+Oh, my heart is grounded deep in Your grace
+Anchored in Your presence, I will stand in faith

 **[Chorus]**
 Like a tree beside the river, I will stand so tall